Last Updated on 02/05/2021 by Chris Gampat

 - Subject line of your email should be: Photography Submission: (Your name here)

-– Shoot an email at editors[at]thephoblographer[dot]com.
+- Shoot an email at arts[at]thephoblographer[dot]com.
 You’ll also probably notice the little call to feature you on the sidebar.

 Then answer these questions: